ADmad/cakephp-glide/README.md

     // http://glide.thephpleague.com/1.0/config/security/
     'secureUrls' => true,

+    // Optional: Signing key used to generate / validate URLs if `secureUrls` is `true`.
+    // If not set value of Security::salt() will be used.
+    'signKey' => null,

     // Optional: Cache duration.
 This makes GlideFilter set appropriate cache headers.
     'cache' => '+1 days',